Water privatization: Impact on health

-One of the most effective measurement to analyze the effectiveness of water privatization is child mortality rate since children are more likely to be negatively affected by contaminated waters.
+One of the most effective measures of the effectiveness of water privatization is child mortality rate, since children are more likely to be adversely affected by contaminated water.
 Water privatization has historically had mixed impacts on child mortality and the overall health of the people affected by it.
-A study of water privatization's impact on health finds that, between 1991 and 1997 in Argentina, areas where child mortality was upwards of 26% fell to just under 8% after water was privatized.
-This occurred due to the regulations private water companies were held to which were more rigorous than their government-controlled counterparts.
-Along with this, development of water infrastructure in impoverished areas at the hands of private companies also positively affected child mortality rates.
-Governments are prone to privatize water companies, among other reasons, to better the quality of the water provided to the country's citizens.
+A study found that, between 1991 and 1997 in Argentina, areas where child mortality was upwards of 26% fell to just under 8% after water was privatized, because the regulations imposed on private water companies were more rigorous than their government-controlled counterparts.
+Along with this, development of water infrastructure in impoverished areas at the hands of private companies also reduced child mortality rates.
+Some governments privatize water companies, among other reasons, to improve the quality of the water supply.

-In Argentina, water privatization did not fulfill many promises the citizens were expecting.
-This includes the expansion of sewerage treatment and connections and the reduction of the price of water, which actually increased.
-Along with this, the private water companies in Argentina needed help from the Argentine government to bypass regulatory agencies after it treated to cancel their contract due to conflicts of interest.
-It is also worth noting that many worker unions were opposed to privatizing water but their pleads were largely ignored by the Argentine government.
+However in Argentina, water privatization did not fulfill many promises the citizens were expecting.
+This included the expansion of sewerage treatment and connections and the reduction in the price of water, which actually increased.
+Along with this, the private water companies in Argentina needed help from the national government to bypass regulatory agencies after it treated to cancel their contract due to conflicts of interest.
+Many workers' unions were opposed to privatizing water, but their pleas were largely ignored by the Argentine government.

-The impact of water privatization on the amount of carcinogenic found in water is highly debated.
-In some cases, such as the case in the state of North Rhine-Westphalia, Germany, public water systems are likely to invest more money into making water quality good.
+The impact of water privatization on the amount of carcinogenic substances found in the water supply is highly debated.
+In some cases, such as the German state of North Rhine-Westphalia, public water systems are likely to invest more money into improving water quality.
 Water companies working on a commercial basis might find it too costly to implement systems to better the water quality beyond what is necessary by law.
-Thus, posing a greater threat of containing harmful cancer-causing substances in the water.
+This might increase the risk of harmful cancer-causing substances in the water.